koel/koel/docs/troubleshooting.md

 Solution: This may sometimes happen with the native php streaming method.
 Check [Streaming Music](usage/streaming) for alternatives.

-### Next song doesn't play if your mobile device is locked

-Solution: This is a limitation for mobile browsers, at least for iOS.
-There's no known solution at the moment, but you can try using the [mobile app](mobile-apps) instead.

 ## Reinstalling Koel

 In the worst case scenario, you can always reinstall Koel.
 Although Koel doesn't provide a built-in way to reinstall itself, you can do so manually by following these steps: